TritonDataCenter/rfd/rfd/0014/README.md

-Notice that, based on the above table and the structure of the DMU stream record headers, there is enough space left in the existing `dmu_replay_record_t` (168 bytes) to accomodate either an ECDSA or EdDSA signature.
+Notice that, based on the above table and the structure of the DMU stream record headers, there is enough space left in the existing `dmu_replay_record_t` (168 bytes) to accommodate either an ECDSA or EdDSA signature.
 In fact, after adding a 64-byte signature there would still be 104 remaining padding bytes in the largest of the record types (`drr_write_byref`).

 It is desirable to keep the overall size of the `dmu_replay_record_t` unchanged,